It’s important to begin dental care with your pet from a young age in order to prevent complications later in life.

 Common Dental Problems

 - Gingivitis and other forms of Gum Disease – This is a bacterial infection caused by the accumulation of plaque and tartar.
-The gums become inflamed and sore, leading to the destruction of tissue and pus in the cavities between the gums and teeth.
-The infection usually starts with one tooth and, if left untreated, quickly spreads around the mouth causing further pain and tooth loss.
+The gums become inflamed and sore, creating cavities between the gums and teeth.
+The infection usually starts with one tooth and, if left untreated, quickly spreads causing further pain and tooth loss.

 - Receding gums – If inflamed gums go unnoticed and are not treated, this can quickly snowball to bleeding, sore gums which recede away from the roots of the teeth.
 Should this occur, the teeth themselves become exposed to infection, potential loss and abscesses.